BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 The following filters can be applied only on some data pages or data types:

 - **Cell type**: Only available for single cell RNA-Seq data type (i.e. table scRNASeq).
 Selection of multiple terms is supported.
 You can search using common terms, or the Cell Ontology ID.
-- **Experiments**: Available for all data types except ESTs, as such a concept does not exist for the EST data type.
+- **Experiments**: Available for all data types.
 Select the experiment(s) of interest, either by the experiment name or the experiment ID.
 Multiple experiments can be selected.
 - **Assays**: Available for all data types for _Curated annotations_ and _Processed expression values_ data.
-Also available for _Experiments_ data of ESTs.
 Select the assay of interest.
 Can either be the assay name or the assay ID.
 Multiple assays can be selected.

 ### Apply filters